 Vv bacterium are also naturally occurring and found in marine and estuarine environments.
 When shellfish are eaten raw or undercooked with high levels of Vv bacteria, illnesses may occur, but these illnesses are not common in the northeastern states, such as New Jersey.
 The mortality rate from Vv ingestion is approximately 50 percent in healthy people and 70 percent in people with liver disease.
 If Vv infections are not treated within 72 hours and septicemia occurs, death is likely.
 Each year, there are cases of Vv that are not related to the consumption of molluscan shellfish but rather are due to this bacterium entering the bloodstream through a cut or wound.
 Individuals with certain medical conditions are more susceptible to the impacts of this pathogen than others.
 Procedures for limiting exposure to Vp and Vv have been developed over the past several years through the Interstate Shellfish Sanitation Conference (ISSC, www.issc.org/) and are part of the National Shellfish Sanitation Program's Guide for the Control of Molluscan Shellfish (NSSP Guide).
 The NJDEP and NJDOH have performed risk assessments and utilized NSSP guidelines as well as NJ specific Vibrio studies to develop and update the annual VCP.

-B. Overview - 2023 Vibrio Season
+B. Overview - 2024 Vibrio Season

-New Jersey shellfish were implicated in twelve potential shellfish related Vibrio species illness cases in 2023, five of which were confirmed by culture testing to be Vp, two of which were culture confirmed to be Vv, and five of which were not culture confirmed and reported only as Vibrio species by CIDT+.
-Four of the five culture confirmed Vp cases were traditional single source cases (i.e., only from New Jersey), and one was a single/multiple source hybrid case where all of the oysters implicated were from New Jersey (which would typically make it a single source case) but they were harvested from more than one location in New Jersey and even further they were harvested from two different coasts within New Jersey, one from Delaware Bay and one from Little Egg Harbor Bay on the Atlantic Coast.
+New Jersey shellfish were implicated in eleven potential shellfish related Vibrio species illness cases in 2024, three of which were confirmed by culture testing to be Vp, one of which were culture confirmed to be Vp and Vv, two of which were culture confirmed as Vibrio fluvialis, one of which was reported as Vibrio culture pending, and four of which were not culture confirmed and reported only as Vibrio species by CIDT+.
+Two of the four culture confirmed Vp cases were traditional single source cases (i.e., only from New Jersey), and two were single/multiple source hybrid cases where all of the oysters implicated were from New Jersey (which would typically make it a single source case) but they were harvested from more than one location in New Jersey.
+One of these single/multiple source hybrid cases was harvested from two different coasts within New Jersey, one from Delaware Bay and one from Middle Island Channel on the Atlantic Coast.
+The second single/multiple source hybrid case was a case where all of the harvesting occurred in Delaware Bay.

 A multiple source case occurs when the consumer eats a mixed plate of oysters sourced from more than one state that includes an oyster which may have been harvested from New Jersey waters.
 In these multiple source cases, it is hard to accurately determine which oyster is responsible for the illness unless directly linked to an outbreak.
-Three of the four New Jersey single source cases involved oysters harvested by dredge from the New Jersey portion of Delaware Bay (two cases involving the Cape Shore three months apart in July and October and one case from the Cohansey Bed).
-The final single source case was harvested from Barnegat Light on the Atlantic Coast, but the case investigation revealed mishandling at the restaurant where the oysters were served.
+Both of the New Jersey single source Vp cases involved oysters harvested by dredge from the New Jersey portion of Delaware Bay (one case from Bennies in late June and one case from Bennies and Nantuxent in late June).
+During the Department of Health traceback for both of these cases, mishandling and poorly kept documentation was discovered at the restaurants.
+For the first case involving only Bennies oysters, the local health department noted that oysters were held at 70 degrees F in bain marie.
+For the second case involving oysters harvested from Bennies and Nantuxent, the tags on site at the restaurant were missing for the days of consumption.
 In response to these sporadic and generally disparate Vp cases, the New Jersey Department of Environmental Protection (NJDEP) and the New Jersey Department of Health (NJDOH) ensured that all harvesters and dealers were following the VCP.